 Not sure how much you could borrow for a mortgage, or how much your monthly mortgage repayments are going to be?
 Our quick and easy-to-use mortgage calculator is here to help.

-Mortgage affordability is judged on many different things, such as your credit history, monthly outgoings and deposit, and can vary from lender to lender.
+Mortgage affordability is judged on many different things, such as your credit history, monthly outgoings and deposit, and could vary from lender to lender.
 Sometimes taking out a joint mortgage could increase the amount you can borrow, especially if you both have well-paid jobs.

 If you’re a first time buyer, then our mortgage calculator can help you get started.
 These mortgage calculators will give you a good idea of borrowing amounts and costs.
 If you have any questions, contact one of our expert mortgage advisers to get a complete picture of where you stand and what to do next.